 Medical Expenses.
-A person who suffers a personal injury and seeks medical treatment is entitled to recover the amount of the medical expenses incurred.
-This includes, ambulance bills, emergency room and hospital expenses, as well as any follow up treatment, surgeries, or physical therapy.
+A person who suffers a personal injury and seeks medical treatment is entitled to recover their medical expenses.
+This includes ambulance bills, hospital bills, as well as any follow up treatment, surgeries, or physical therapy.
 However, medical expenses are limited to the amounts that were actually paid or incurred by the injured party or their health insurance company.
 Recovery is not allowed for any amounts that have been written off or discounted by the health insurance company.

-Lost Wages.
-If you are injured and lose work due to pain, incapacity, or to attend doctor’s appointments, then you would be entitled to reimbursement for the wages attributed to the time missed from work.
+Lost Wages or Earnings.
+Sometimes, injuries prevent you from working.
+Therefore, if you are injured and lose work, then you would be entitled to reimbursement for the wages attributed to the time missed from work.
 If you get paid by the hour, then your recovery would be the total number of hours missed multiplied by your hourly wage rate.
 If you are a salaried employee, then your salary would be broken down into a per diem rate and your lost wages would be calculated accordingly.
-Lost wages are, however, subject to being discounted for incomes taxes.
-Even though personal injury settlements are not taxable income, Texas law states that lost wages that are recovered in a personal injury case are limited to the net wages after federal income tax liability.

-Physical Pain and Mental Anguish.
-Texas law also provides that a person who is physically injured is entitled to a monetary award for physical pain and mental anguish.
-Where the damages previously discussed can be easily calculated by reference to billing statements or simple math, pain and suffering is an amount awarded that best reflects the physical pain someone endured as a result of the injury.
-The jury (or judge in a bench trial) puts a dollar amount on the plaintiff’s pain and suffering based upon the evidence on the injury.
-Some factors that may influence the amount awarded include the seriousness of the injury, the duration of the injury, the effect the injury had on the daily routine of the injured person, and the level of depression and embarrassment endured.
+Physical Pain and Suffering.
+Texas law also provides that a person who is physically injured is entitled to a monetary award for physical pain suffered due to the injuries.
+Where medical bills and lost wages can be calculated, pain and suffering is an amount awarded that best reflects the pain someone endured as a result of the injury.
+The jury (or judge in a bench trial) puts a dollar amount on the plaintiff’s pain and suffering based upon the evidence of the injury.
+Some factors that may influence the amount awarded include the seriousness of the injury, the duration of the injury, as well as the jury’s perception of the pain.
+The effect the injury had on the daily routine of the injured person, and the level of depression and embarrassment endured.

 Physical Disfigurement and Impairment.
 Some injuries can have long lasting and even permanent limitations.
 Examples include scarring, burns, amputations, brain injuries, and paralysis.
 These types of injuries tend to make for much higher awards since they involve more serious injuries and because the injured party has probably experience a life-altering event.
 Likewise, the injured party would have to plan for future life-care such as in-home nursing, maid services, transportation, etc.